International Foundation Year

 Direct Entry into Undergraduate Programme

-The International Foundation Diploma Level 3 has direct progression arrangements in many top universities
+The International Foundation Diploma Level 3 has direct progression arrangements in many top universities in the UK and internationally, such as:

 Helping you get the required UCAS points for your university admission:

-Level 3 Diploma in Pre U Foundation is a recognised qualification as per UCAS tariff, which provides a broad metric for qualifications at Level 3 to support university and college management information needs.
+Level 3 Diploma in Pre U Foundation Studies is a recognised qualification as per UCAS tariff, which provides a broad metric for qualifications at Level 3 to support university and college management information needs.

 For Level 3 Diploma in Pre U Foundation, you can get following points as per the UCAS tariff as per your grade: